pypeit/PypeIt/doc/wave_calib.rst

 Here is a standard sequence of moves once the GUI pops up:

+0. Load an existing ID list if you made one already (type 'l').
+   If so, skip to step 7.
 1. Compare the arc lines to a calibrated spectrum
 2. Use the Magnifying glass to zoom in on one your recognize and which is in the PypeIt linelist(s)